omar-polo/gmid/README.md

 same time has a configuration file flexible enough to meet the requirements of most capsules.

-gmid was initially written to serve static files, but can also optionally execute CGI scripts.
+It was initially written to serve static files, but can also optionally execute CGI scripts.
 It was also written with security in
 mind: on Linux, FreeBSD and OpenBSD is sandboxed via `seccomp(2)`, `capsicum(4)`and `pledge(2)`+`unveil(2)` respectively.

+gmid can be used from the command line to serve local directories

+    # serve the directory docs
+    gmid docs

+or you can pass a configuration file and have access to every feature

+    gmid -c /etc/gmid.conf

+Please consult the [manpage](gmid.1) for more information.

 ## Features